Michael A. Taylor Preview, Player Props: Twins vs. Rangers

 Michael A. Taylor At The Plate

-- Taylor has picked up an RBI in 26.7% of his games this year, with more than one RBI in 11.4% of his games.
-He has also driven in three or more runs in three contests.
+- In 26.7% of his games this year, Taylor has had at least one RBI.
+He's picked up more than one in 11.4% and driven in three or more of his team's runs in three contests.

-- He has scored in 31.4% of his games this season, with two or more runs scored in 4.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.